ReneOlsthoorn/Ground/README.md

 ## An Ode to the x86-64 Windows PC
 Ever since 1994, that is 30 years ago, I use the Microsoft DOS/Windows platform on Intel x86 compatible machines.
 I want to take a moment here to bring credits to that platform.
 Recently, I took time to remember my old Commodore 64 and Amiga 500 days.
+I was heavily time-invested in the Amiga 500, because it seemed to be the successor of the C64.
-I was heavily time-invested in the Amiga.
-Unfortunately, that platform really did not have a good upgrade path.
-For instance, the Commodore Amiga was released in 1985, but the next model for the masses was the Amiga 1200 released in 1992, that is 7 years later.
+However, the platform did not update for a long time.
+The Commodore Amiga was released in 1985, but the next model for the masses was the Amiga 1200 released in 1992, that is 7 years later.
 I really felt let down by Commodore in 1990/1991.
 As a programmer, you have intellectual- and time investments in a platform and when it becomes inactive you feel lost.
-Fortunately, the good thing I did was to move to the Wintel platform and bought an Escom 486dx2 66 MHz PC in 1994.
-Now, 30 years and numerous upgrades later, the platform is still a good choice.
+Fortunately, the good thing I did was to move to the Wintel platform and bought an ESCOM 486DX2 66 MHz PC in 1994.
+Now, 30 years and numerous PC upgrades later, the platform is still a good choice.
 It has no vendor lock-in and you can pick and choose your moment to upgrade.
 We are truly blessed with this platform.
 This must be said!